Options for UIC Graduate Applicants

 Time to Complete IEP

-- The Tutorium administers a department placement exam upon arrival to verify language levels.
+- Upon arrival, the Tutorium administers a department placement exam to verify language levels.
 The estimated timeline may be adjusted according to the placement exam given upon arrival.

 - This timeline presumes a student will successfully complete the set of leveled courses each semester.

-- Students must complete all of the necessary language training (Placement through IEP level 4) to be considered for the academic program.
+- Students complete all of the necessary language training (Placement testing through IEP level 4) to be considered for the academic program.

 Estimated Timeline In IEP for Intensive English Pre-Grad